-Session One: Brainstorm Backgrou nd In this session, students will begin to engage with Educational Technology Standard 1.3.2 and Social Studies Standards 4.3.1 and 5.2.1 as they use a digital tool to brainstorm research questions and possible perspectives on a historical event.
+Sessior n One: Brainstorm Backgrou nd In this session, students will begin to engage with Educational Technology Standard 1.3.2 and Social Studies Standard 4.2.3 as they use a digital tool to brainstorm about the impact of technology or ideas on people's actions and values.
 The brainstorming process allows students to tap into their creativity while an organizational structure will help clarify thinking, increase retention through the use of a visual format, and help develop content.
 Using a digital tool has additional advantages: reading is easy, and updates and changes are simple to make.
 Students can also convert the content between different formats, for example mindmap to an outline.
-The use of graphic organizers is also found in Washington's writing standards (component 2.1/ CCSS W4) and (GLE 1.1.1/CCSS W8) for Grade 4.
+The use of graphic organizers is also found in Washington's writing standards (component 2.1/ CCSS W4) and (GLE 1.1.1/CCSS W8) for Grade 5.
 Students should have begun to build experience with these targets and tools at earlier grade levels.
 Teachers sh nould consider introducing new vocabulary-brainstorm, digital tool, and publish.
-Original tex at from the Social Studies assessment is in bold .
-Common Core State Standards ľ ☐ Review the background for the topics, issues, events, questions, and concepts related to irv the OSPI-Developed assessment.
+Original tex xt from the Social Studies assessment is in bold .
+Common Core State Standards □ Review the background for the topics, issues, events, questions, and concepts related to irv the OSPI-Developed assessment.
 Select a topic, issue, event, or question related to the assessment.
-This will be used as a classroom model to help students understand the key concepts related to the assessment Inauirv before students begin individual work on the assessment. ☐ Have a discussion with other teachers about topics, issues, events, questions, and concepts related to the assessment. □ Coordinate with teacher-librarian, technology specialist, or other staff to locate digital and Prep print resources, and technology tools.
+This will be used as a classroom model to help students understand the key concepts related to the assessment before students begin individual work on the assessment.
+Inauirv □ Have a discussion with other teachers about topics, issues, events, questions, and concepts related to the assessment. □ Coordinate with teacher-librarian, technology specialist, or other staff to locate digital and Prep print resources, and technology tools.
 Review federal policies that protect children in the online environment-CIPA, COPPA and FERPA.
 Also, review district policies on Acceptable Use of technology and Digital Citizenship.
 Note provisions related to ethical and legal use, personal safety, cyberbullying, and the publication of student work, if you plan to post this content to a public Web site.
 If your district does not provide one, we have a sample Parental Permission Form to publish student work on a Web site.
-Optional □ Consider using the Tribal Sovereignty curriculum as a resource. □ Review video resources on Web 2.0 brainstorming tools. □ If you will be using an online brainstorming tool for this session, be sure that the Web site(s) you want to use will be accessible for students.
-If blocked, contact your district's technology department or select other digital tools. □ Computers or devices for student use ☐ Computer connected to LCD projector ☐ Digital tool for organizing ideas Materials Computers or devices for student use 1,141011415 Optional ☐ Internet access, if using an online tool ☐ Document camera
+Optional □ Consider using the Tribal Sovereignty curriculum as a resource. □ Review video resources on Web 2.0 brainstorming tools. ☐ If you will be using an online brainstorming tool for this session, be sure that the Web site(s) you want to use will be accessible for students.
+If blocked, contact your district's technology department or select other digital tools.Computers or devices for student use Computer connected to LCD projector Digital tool for organizing ideas Computers or devices for student use Materials Optional Internet access, if using an online tool Document camera